-Merging GitHub repositories to make a multi-repo Board
+Merge multiple GitHub repositories to make multi-repo Workspaces

-Software projects often span across several GitHub repositories, so naturally, your task boards and reports should too!
+Software projects often span across several GitHub repositories, so naturally, your Workspace tracker and reports should too.

 Using ZenHub, you can connect repositories together—even across GitHub organizations—to get a bird's eye view into everything going on with your software projects.
-With advanced filters, you can drill down to see only what you need.

-Using the Add repos option, search for the repository or workspace that you'd like to connect.
+Using the Add repos option, search for the repository that you'd like to connect.
 Using the avatar on the bottom left of the modal, you can toggle across all organizations and personal repositories that you have access to.
 If the repository you'd like to add is in another one of your GitHub organizations, you can connect this using the custom link on the bottom left, where the avatar for your organization is located.

 Important!
 Before merging Boards together, have a discussion with your team.

-The pipelines become the same across both workspaces after merging.
-As a result, it's important for everyone on the team to have a strong understanding of the workflow related to this central view.
-While you can disconnect a Board from the central multi-repo workspace at any time, the prioritization of all Issues inside the Board will be lost once disconnected.
+While you can disconnect a repository from the central multi-repo Workspace at any time, the prioritization of all Issues inside the Board will be lost once disconnected.
 Make sure your team is onboard with the merge beforehand.